Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 Examples for this are that the EOG may differ for similar operations depending on the language, or types with the same name have different properties, e.g., when considering mutable vs. immutable types, the size of numeric types, or signed vs. unsigned numbers.
 Prior research[^2] has shown that this representation minimizes the loss while still providing an abstract interface for subsequent analyses.

-The CPG library used in the OpenStack Checker supports python as programming language, which is used for developing the OpenStack components.
+The CPG library used in the Codyze Evaluator supports python as programming language, which is used for developing the OpenStack components.

-Each module of OpenStack is kept in a separate `Component` inside the CPG.
+Each module of the TOE is kept in a separate `Component` inside the CPG.
 This simulates that they are separate projects but can communicate via specific interfaces (in the case of OpenStack, these are HTTP calls).

 ### Integration of the Configuration

-Besides the code base, the OpenStack Checker also considers the configuration of the TOE.
+Besides the code base, the Codyze Evaluator also considers the configuration of the TOE.
-OpenStack is configured via .ini files, which is why the CPG library had been extended with a custom language-frontend parsing these files.
+E.g., OpenStack is configured via .ini files, which is why the CPG library had been extended with a custom language-frontend parsing these files.
 The configuration is then represented in the CPG in a separate `Component` which holds the hierarchy of the sections in the .ini files, as well as the key-value pairs.
-Custom `Pass`es connect the usage of configurations within the source code of OpenStack components with the values held in the configuration.
+Custom `Pass`es connect the usage of configurations within the source code of the TOE's components with the values held in the configuration.

 ### Modelling Semantics via `Concept`s and `Operation`s